toddbranch/ECE382/notes/L21/L21_pong.md

     - This function must handle the "bouncing" of the ball when it hits the edges of the screen.
     - When it hits an edge, you flip the sign on the x or y velocity to make the ball move a different direction.
     - This function should call four other "collision detection" functions; one for each of the screen edges.
-    - The "collision detection" functions return a `char` (1 for ture, 0 for false - `#define` these values) to indicate whether or not there is a collision.
+    - The "collision detection" functions return a `char` (1 for true, 0 for false - `#define` these values) to indicate whether or not there is a collision.
 - You must create three separate files: header, implementation, and your `main.c`.

 ## Turn-In Requirements (E-mail)